MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 - MET150
 localization_priority: Normal
 ms.assetid: 4dc86d69-84c9-426c-b83f-e6e674722d85
-description: "In this article, you'll learn how to delete SharePoint sites (previously called "site collections") in the SharePoint admin center."
+description: "In this article, you'll learn how to delete SharePoint sites in the SharePoint admin center."
 ---

 # Delete a site